-We scrub our bodies smooth with sugar and salt, take rotating brushes to our faces and buff our feet to silky softness… but what about the skin on top of our head?
+We scrub our bodies smooth with sugar and salt, take rotating brushes to our faces, and buff our feet to silky softness… but what about the skin on top of our heads?

-Skipping scalp care, on the other hand, may leave you with weak, stressed or clogged hair follicles (cue: lack of glossiness, flakes, thinning strands and excessive hair loss).
+Skipping scalp care, on the other hand, may leave you with weak, stressed, or clogged hair follicles (cue: lack of glossiness, flakes, thinning strands, and excessive hair loss).
+And this comes with scientific proof!

-So… let’s take a deep dive into scalp health (which equals hair health), shall we?
-From why we need scalp exfoliation to the best scalp scrubs it’s ALL here.
+So, let’s take a deep dive into scalp health (which equals hair health), shall we?
+It’s ALL here, from why we need scalp exfoliation to the best scalp scrubs.

 Why do you need a scalp scrub?

-Most of us put loads of effort into our haircare and wonder why it’s not making a difference.
-The truth, according to hair experts, is that healthy hair can only exist on a healthy scalp.
+Most of us put loads of effort into our hair care and wonder why it’s not making a difference.
+According to hair experts, the truth is that healthy hair can only exist on a healthy scalp.
+And this goes for all hair types.
 Simple.

-What’s important is to cleanse and nourish them at the very source — the hair follicles, which are rooted in the scalp.
+What’s important is to cleanse and nourish them at the very source — the hair follicles rooted in the scalp.

 And like all other skin on our body, the scalp also needs help.

-And since our hair is rooted in the scalp, it is kind of important!
-So… scalp care is a necessity rather than an indulgence.
+And since our hair is rooted in the scalp, it is important!
+So, a scalp scrub is a necessity rather than an indulgence.

 What does a scalp scrub do for our hair?

-Specially formulated scrubs are the best form of scalp care, which pays off rich dividends by making our hair shinier, smoother and stronger.
+Specially formulated scrubs are the best options for a healthier scalp, which pays off rich dividends by making our hair shinier, smoother, and stronger.
 How?
 Let me count the ways.

 Scalp exfoliation tackles excess oil

-You know how the sebaceous glands (oil glands) on our face keep skin moisturised and protected but sometimes go into overdrive, leading to an oil slick and clogged pores?
+You know how the sebaceous glands (oil glands) on our face keep skin moisturized and protected but sometimes go into overdrive, leading to oil slicks and clogged pores?

-Enter scalp exfoliation to gently lift away these excess oils, unclogging har follicles and bringing the skin back into balance.
+Enter a scalp exfoliation scrub to lift away these excess oils gently, unclogging hair follicles and bringing the skin back into balance.

-A scalp that’s too dry and tight, on the other hand, will slow down hair growth and cause excessive breakage.
+A scalp that is too dry and tight will slow hair growth and cause excessive breakage.

-A good scalp scrub re-balances the natural oil distribution, thereby creating a nourishing environment for hair growth.
-And it sorts out an itchy scalp!
+Good scalp exfoliants re-balance the natural oil distribution, creating a nourishing environment for hair growth.
+And they sort out an itchy scalp!

 Removes product build-up

-Like with the rest of our body, scalp exfoliation helps remove product residue build-up from hair spray, gels, dry shampoo and the gazillion other things that can clog follicles and stop hair from growing properly.
+Like the rest of our body, scalp exfoliation helps remove product buildup from hair spray, gels, dry shampoo, and the gazillion other things that can clog follicles and stop hair from growing properly.
+It also helps the scalp feel fresh and soothed.

 Keeps yeast in check

-A scrub also goes a long way in controlling the scalp’s Malassezia levels.
-Malassezia is a type of yeast that damages hair follicles (leading to hair loss), while also causing dandruff.
+A scalp exfoliation scrub also goes a long way in controlling the scalp’s Malassezia levels.
+Malassezia is a type of yeast that damages hair follicles (leading to hair loss) while also causing dandruff.

 Busts dead cells and boosts cellular turnover

-Scalp scrubs remove follicle-clogging dead cells, thereby saying buh-bye to scalp acne (gross but it exists!).
+Scalp scrubs remove follicle-clogging dead skin cells, saying goodbye to scalp acne (gross, but it exists!).
 This also helps make way for fresh, healthy new cells to surface, which then become the bedrock for long, thick, healthy hair.

 Our scalp is as susceptible to environmental damage (sun, cigarette smoke, pollution, airborne chemicals!) as the rest of our skin.
-And this environmental damage triggers the formation of free radicals, which affects the proteins responsible for hair growth.
+This environmental damage triggers the formation of free radicals, which affects the proteins responsible for hair growth.

-An effective way of neutralising them to prevent hair loss?
-Scalp exfoliation, which draws out the molecules before they can do damage.
+An effective way of neutralizing them to prevent hair loss?
+Scalp exfoliation draws out the molecules before they can do damage.

 Improves circulation